 [This article about holiday sales may contain affiliate links at no cost to you]

-The holidays are a wonderful time of year although this year they might be a bit different.
+The holidays are a wonderful time of year although this year still doesn’t feel quite the same.
 For many of us, it’s a time where family and celebrations are front and center.
-It’s always nice to see the people you rarely see even if it has to be over Zoom this time around.
+It’s always nice to see the people you rarely see even if it still has to be over Zoom this time around.
 That certainly helps take your mind off the cold weather and skies that darken way too early.
 However, it’s also a time of wonderful holiday sales for those of us who like to shop.

 The holidays, beyond being a time to celebrate have always been a huge time for shopping.
 However, it seems like each year, this part of the holidays just gets bigger and bigger.
 There are gifts to get and massive sales that draw thousands of people to stores out on specific days.

 The internet has made accessing these sales easier than ever and entire days have sprung up around massive sales that customers can take advantage of each year.
 There’s Black Friday, a day known for massive discounts but now these big sales are moving online even more this year and often last far longer than one day.